0xd4d/antinet/README.md

 Once we have the `DebuggerRCThread` instance, it's trivial to clear the keep-looping variable and signal the event so it wakes up and exits.

 To prevent a debugger from attaching, one can clear the debugger IPC block's size field.
-If this is not an expected value, mscordbi will return an error and no debugger is able to attach.
+If this is not an expected value, `CordbProcess::VerifyControlBlock()` in `mscordbi.dll` will return an error and no debugger is able to attach.

 Anti-managed profiler
 =====================